 Return to Our Main News Page

 The Art Institutes will offer four scholarships at $25,000 each (equaling $100,000 total) per year to spouses of all Armed Forces members including Active Duty, Active National Guard and Reserve, and spouses of those killed in the line of duty post 9/11.
-Need-based recipients are eligible for a one-time only award in the form of a $25,000 tuition scholarship to study at one of The Art Institutes schools, including The Illinois Institute of Art — Schaumburg, through the Military Families United – The Art Institutes Program.
+Need-based recipients are eligible for a one-time only award in the form of a $25,000 tuition scholarship to study at one of The Art Institutes schools, including The Art Institute of Fort Worth, a campus of South University, through the Military Families United – The Art Institutes Program.
 Deadline for entry is March 15, 2012.
 For more information on how to apply and eligibility requirements, please visit militaryspouses.artinstitutes.edu.